 I had been having a rough two months, caring for a couple at our detox house and rejuvenating after they’d departed.
 They took everything out of me and even, I felt, had shattered a piece of my soul.
 I was broken and exhausted when they left and didn’t know how to snap out of it.
-I could feel that God was still around, but only in the distance; like I was on one side of the room, and He was on the other, with an invisible wall standing between us.
-It wasn’t until I was watching A Walk to Remember, one night, that I felt the wall crumble.
+I could feel that God was still around, but only in the distance like I was on one side of the room and He was on the other, with an invisible wall standing between us.
+It wasn’t until I watched A Walk to Remember one night that I felt the wall crumble.

-That might sound a little odd to some of you, especially if you think that movies are just for entertainment; but A Walk to Remember is an inspiring, moving, film.
+That might sound a little odd to some of you, especially if you think that movies are just for entertainment, but A Walk to Remember is an inspiring, moving film.
 If you haven’t seen it, here’s a mini-synopsis: Landon is a rebellious high schooler who doesn’t care about authority or responsibility.
 After getting into trouble and taking all the blame, he is forced to do community service and join the school play.
-Having trouble with his lines, Landon seeks the help of the local preacher’s daughter, Jaime, who he and his friends ridicule on a daily basis.
+Having trouble with his lines, Landon seeks the help of the local preacher’s daughter, Jaime, who he and his friends ridicule daily.
 Accepting Jaime’s term of not falling in love with her, Landon and Jaime begin practicing lines together.
 However, Landon soon learns that there’s more to Jaime than her terrible sweaters…

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”

-Growing up, I’d always been told that this was a passage that would help me know what to look for in a partner and whether or not I was going to marry the right person.
-Now, however, I feel like this passage has far more meaning than I had previously thought!
+Growing up, I’d always been told that this was a passage that would help me know what to look for in a partner and whether I would marry the right person.
+Now, I feel like this passage has far more meaning than I had previously thought!

 At that moment, I felt myself get a download of all the things God had been teaching me during those torturous two months and how I could do better next time.
 We’re not going to get along with everyone we encounter, and we don’t always get a choice of who we have to be around, but we do have a say in how we treat others.
 No matter how horrible others are towards you, you should never stoop to their level.
 God has called us to love our enemies and show kindness towards them.